gytenis98/ECE_281-lab2/README.md

 The second syntax challenge was with " and '.
 I had to do research in google of when to use which.
 The third challange occured while I was doing a test bench for the four bit adder.
 I had to google how to do loops.
 I used the design from this website "http://www.seas.upenn.edu/~ese171/vhdl/VHDLTestbench.pdf"

+Captain Silva checked the functionality.
+Overflow does not work properly.